Skip to content

 npm install @adamo/react @adamo/media @adamo/teleop

 Wrap your entire app in <AdamoProvider>.
-It creates a Zenoh session and provides it via React context to all child components.
+It creates a session and provides it via React context to all child components.
 It also manages an internal StreamManager that ref-counts active video streams so they survive page navigation without reconnecting.

 import { AdamoProvider } from "@adamo/react";